 Over half of our General Fund is dedicated to K-12 education, but

 One of Indiana’s biggest long-term challenges is the skills gap that exists between available jobs and available workers.
-For example, nearly a third of Indiana employers responded to a survey conducted by the Indiana Chamber of Commerce saying they felt that filling an open position is their biggest
+For example, nearly a third of Indiana employers responded to a survey conducted by the Indiana Chamber of Commerce saying they felt that filling an open position is th

 The Indiana General Assembly concluded the 2018 legislative session earlier this month, passing 210 bills, 99 percent of which received bipartisan report.